pschool-in/curriculum/content/grammar/new-topics/clause.md

 Select the independent clause (IC) from each sentence

 ```
-*I am saving my money* because I wanted to buy a new Ipad.
+*I am saving my money* because I wanted to buy a new mobile.
-When I arrived, *Jimmy was surprised to see me*.
+When I arrived, *Meera was surprised to see me*.
 Because I don't know how to do my homework, * I need to call Kiran for help*.
-*Cindy loves to read*.
+*Priya loves to read*.
-Although we were late, *we decided to watch the movie anyway*.
+Although we were late, *we decided to watch the match anyway*.
 ```

 ```
-*I forgot most of the groceries I needed* because I forgot my list.
+*I forgot most of the items I needed* because I forgot my list.
 *Tomorrow is going to be an exciting day* because I am going to a movie.
 If you want to ride with Meena and Ravi, *you need to let them know*.
 *Nobody knows the answer to that question*.